QUICK FACTS ON THE TRIBE MANAGER:

 STRENGTH & CONDITIONING COACHING CAREER:

-This will be Burr's sixth season with the Pirates organization, his second with the Indians ...
-Previously worked with Altoona in 2016 and 2014, the Bradenton Marauders in 2015 and the West Virginia Power in 2013 ...
+This will be Burr's seventh season with the Pirates organization, his third with the Indians ...
+Previously worked with Double-A Altoona in 2016 and 2014, High-A Bradenton in 2015 and Single-A West Virginia in 2013 ...
 Spent six years in the collegiate ranks prior to entering Minor League Baseball ...
-Was the Assistant Strength and Conditioning Coach at Florida International University in 2011-2012 and worked at Central State University from 2008-2011 ...
-Served as a Strength and Conditioning Coach intern during the summer of 2008 at the Georgia Institute of Technology ...
-Also served as a Graduate Assistant Strength and Conditioning Coach at Appalachian State University from 2006-2008 ...
+Was the assistant strength and conditioning coach at Florida International University in 2011-12 and worked at Central Connecticut State University from 2008-2011 ...
+Served as a strength and conditioning coach intern during the summer of 2008 at the Georgia Institute of Technology ...
+Also served as a graduate assistant strength and conditioning coach at Appalachian State University from 2006-08 ...
 Began his strength and conditioning coaching career at Mike Boyle Strength and Conditioning in summer of 2006.

-Is certified and a registered strength and conditioning coach by the National Strength and Conditioning Association along with being a member of the Professional Baseball Strength and Conditioning Coach Society ...
+Is a certified and registered strength and conditioning coach by the National Strength and Conditioning Association and is a member of the Professional Baseball Strength and Conditioning Coach Society ...
 Is a 2008 graduate of Appalachian State University, where he received a master's degree in exercise science ...
 Also a 2005 graduate of East Carolina University, where he received a bachelor's degree in exercise science ...
-Resides in Clay, NY, with his wife Erin ...
-Has two sons, Carter (3) and Weston (8/8/16).
+Resides in Clay, N.Y., with his wife Erin ...
+Has two sons; Carter (5) and Weston (2).